janwilmake/forgithub.dashboard/README.md

 Create `wilmake.cftemplate` template which basically just has all basic files for a new repo including a package of sponsorflare, so I can start with `gh repo create --public abcabc -p wilmake.cftemplate`

 🔥 For the first time, I feel like I have a very powerful way of measuring work done with workers.
-Let's start using sponsorflare as a package and create a tempalte
+Let's start using sponsorflare as a package and create a template.

-# Create powerful worker-creator guide and chat
+## Create powerful worker-creator guide and chat

 As a simple first demonstration of the product, create `uithub.chat` which simply proxies to chatcompletions.com/chat/completions but with key of R1, and charges the price needed.
 I already had docs.uithub.com/upstash-chat.
 Just use that one.
 Make it easy to put guides in context using select-boxes.